AnushGoel/SQL---RSVP-Movies-Case-Study/README.md

 # SQL---RSVP-Movies-Case-Study
-upGrad Assignment for Advanced Programme in Data Science with collaboration with IITB

 RSVP Movies is an Indian film production company which has produced many super-hit movies.
 They have usually released movies for the Indian audience but for their next project, they are planning to release a movie for the global audience in 2022.